chasedooley/chasedooley.com-v5.1/content/blog-posts/on-self-reliance-commentary.md

 ***

-> **Good and bad are but names very readily transferable to that or this; the only right is what is after my constitution, the only wrong what is against it.
-A man is to carry himself in the presence of all opposition, as if everything were titular and ephemeral but he.**
+> **"Good and bad are but names very readily transferable to that or this; the only right is what is after my constitution, the only wrong what is against it.
+A man is to carry himself in the presence of all opposition, as if everything were titular and ephemeral but he."**

 To this quote, the Domino Project offers a quote of theirs, saying to "Follow your heart."
 I suppose that is one interpretation of Emerson's quote, but I think it's wrong.
 It goes against the fundamental point Emerson is trying to make: not to "follow your heart," but to follow your reason!
 I think most philosophers since ancient times have said to follow your reason where your heart, or your emotions, would chance lead you astray.
 Our emotions are what compromised us into our non-self-reliant ways, and is the source of our troubles.
 We should cultivate our minds for our ability to reason well whether something is good or bad, to our constitution, to our own beliefs.
 Marcus Aurelius said our first duty as a person is to be rational, and I think he had this point in mind.